 Specifically where several pictures are taken in sequence, for example if for a series a slightly lesser or greater exposure is desired for a particular reason, then exposure compensation can be a very useful function: Once set, the setting remains active - unlike the metering memory lock - until it is reset.

-Exposure compensation can be set in the range ± 3 EV (EV:

-Exposure Value).
-The available values depend on the global setting EV Increment (see p.
-79).
+Exposure compensation values can be set in the range ± 3 EV (EV: Exposure Value).
+The available values depend on the global setting EV increment (see p.
+81).

-Set compensation value (marks at 0 = Off)
+A Set compensation value (marks at 0 = Off)